Winning games for bounded geodesics in moduli spaces of quadratic differentials: Quadratic differentials, complexes, and geodesic flow

 \end{proof}

-\begin{lem} There exists $\epsilon_0$ such that a $3\epsilon_0$-complex must have strictly fewer than $6g-6+3n$ saddle connections. \end{lem} \begin{proof} Continually adding disjoint saddle connections forces a triangulation of the surface.
+\begin{lemma} There exists $\epsilon_0$ such that a $3\epsilon_0$-complex must have strictly fewer than $6g-6+3n$ saddle connections. \end{lemma} \begin{proof} We can triangulate the surface by disjoint saddle connections.
 If the surface can be triangulated by edges of length $\epsilon_0$ then there is a bound in terms of $\epsilon_0$ for the area.
-However we are assuming that the area of $(X,q)$ is $1$. \end{proof}
+However we are assuming that the area of $q$ is one. \end{proof}